Morne Diablotin National Park

-Morne Diablotins, the largest volcano in Dominica, stands within the National Park.

 Morne Diablotin National Park is a national park in the northern mountain ranges of Dominica, an island nation in the Caribbean.
+The park is a habitat for many species of flora and fauna.
+It has multiple hiking trails, as well as streams and waterfalls.

 Geography

 The park comprises 3,335.3 ha, amounting to 4.4% of the nation's area.
-It is home to 1,447-meter high Morne Diablotin, the tallest mountain on the island and the second highest mountain in the Lesser Antilles.
-It is also home to the Syndicate Nature Trail.
+It is home to 1,447-meter (4,747 ft) high Morne Diablotins, which is the tallest mountain on the island and the second highest mountain in the Lesser Antilles.
+The park also has many waterfalls.

 History

+Before the arrival of the Europeans, the land area provided materials for the local indigenous population.
 During the 18th century, the land was home to at least six different encampments of escaped slaves.

-Dr. John Imray, a Scottish physician, completed the first recorded scaling of Morne Diablotin in 1867.
+The national park was established in January 2000, under Dominica's National Parks Act of 1975.
+It was created in partnership with the Rare Species Conservation Foundation (RSCF), to protect the habitat of the endangered Sisserou parrot (Dominica's national bird) and Jaco parrot.
+The park was created from combining land from the former Northern Forest Reserve, the Syndicate Parrot Preserve, and two inholdings situated in the Forest Reserve.

-The park was established in January 2000, primarily to protect the habitat of the endangered sisserou (imperial amazon) parrot, an endemic bird species that is a national symbol of Dominica.
-In 2007 the park was designated an Important Bird Area (IBA) by BirdLife International because it supports, as well as the sisserou, breeding populations of several other restricted-range bird species.
+In 2007 the park was designated an Important Bird Area (IBA) by BirdLife International because it supports, breeding populations of several restricted-range bird species in addition to the Sisserou and Jaco parrots.